d3kad3nt/deCONZ-SunriseClock/README.md

 ### Recommended Plugins

-This project uses [https://github.com/diffplug/spotless](Spotless) to format the code.
-To use that formatter also in Android Studio you have to install the spotless plugin https://plugins.jetbrains.com/plugin/18321-spotless-gradle
+This project uses [Spotless](https://github.com/diffplug/spotless) to format the code.
+We use the palantir formatter which can also be used via a [Android Studio plugin](https://plugins.jetbrains.com/plugin/13180-palantir-java-format).

 ### Android Studio tips and tricks